 Underlying all this work is the assumption that diffraction spots can be consistently analyzed to obtain geometrical information.
 It is encouraging that for the silicon data presented here a simple thresholding scheme yields quite precise geometry.
-Silicon has classes of Bragg peaks with intensities different by a factor of two and intensities vary with Q due to form factor and lattice vibration effects, so independent analysis of each ROI in the raw images is essential.
-Complex lineshapes in interesting materials most likely preclude any universally correct threshold fraction, f^{peak} .
+Silicon has classes of Bragg peaks with intensities different by a factor of 2 and intensities vary with Qdue to form factor and lattice vibration effects, so an independent analysis of each ROI in the raw images is essential.
+Complex line shapes in interesting materials most likely preclude any universally correct threshold fraction, fpeak.
 Some self-consistency tests can be imagined: in polycrystals, too high a threshold should yield maps with holes, so one may be able to adjust f^{peak} downward to just obtain completion.
-Without doubt, comparisons of x-ray data with orientation imaging microscopy[9, 10] on sectioned layers of the same sample will be necessary.
-Finally, realistic intensity calculations may allow the use of information that we are now throwing away - the intensity distributions within diffraction spots.
+Without doubt, comparisons of x-ray data with orientation imaging microscopy 9,10 on sectioned layers of the same sample will be necessary.
+Finally, realistic intensity calculations may allow the use of information that we are now throwing away-the intensity distributions within diffraction spots.

-Combining Monte Carlo simulation, physically based lineshape models, and the inclusion of peak intensity distributions (with modeling of detector point-spread functions) holds the possibility of yielding extremely detailed microstructure information.
-Including in the measurement a strain sensitive detector well downstream of the sample[27] (combined with a semi-transparent high resolution imaging detector) could yield intra-grain strain maps with geometric and orientational information about inter-granular environments.
+Combining Monte Carlo simulation, physically based line-shape models, and the inclusion of peak intensity distributions (with modeling of detector point-spread functions) holds the possibility of yielding extremely detailed microstructure information.
+Including in the measurement a strain sensitive detector well downstream of the sample26 (combined with a semitransparent high-resolution imaging detector) could yield intragrain strain maps with geometric and orientational information about intergranular environments.
 Of course, complex models imply additional computation and a multitude of degrees of freedom.
-Monte Carlo allows for the making of correlated moves on sets of parameters that cross area elements such as would be generated by a continuous defect density model for a grain.
+The Monte Carlo allows for the making of correlated moves on sets of parameters that cross area elements such as would be generated by a continuous defect density model for a grain.
 Again, the forward model has the robust feature that changing one scattering parameter will generate changes in all the scattering generated by the grain or area element.
-Finally, dynamically optimized finite temperature Monte Carlo[28] provides a means for gaining efficiency, determining correlations among parameters and estimating errors.
+Finally, a dynamically optimized finite temperature Monte Carlo27 provides a means for gaining efficiency, determining correlations among parameters, and estimating errors.